Tainted by compatriots' scandals, Chinese firms may struggle to float in Europe

 Marek Buczak, head of foreign markets at Warsaw-based mutual fund Quercus TFI, said the experience of Ultrasonic and some other Chinese stocks listed in Frankfurt could be a warning to Polish investors.
 "Chinese firms may find it difficult to gain capital in Warsaw," he told Reuters.

-The fact that Ultrasonic CEO Wu Qingyong re-surfaced on Sunday saying he had simply been on holiday and had lost his mobile phone may not be enough to restore confidence in Chinese listings as a whole, even as U.S. investors lap up shares in tech leader Alibaba Group Holding (BABA.N).
+The fact that Ultrasonic CEO Wu Qingyong re-surfaced on Sunday saying he had simply been on holiday and had lost his mobile phone may not be enough to restore confidence in Chinese listings as a whole, even as U.S. investors lap up shares in tech leader Alibaba Group Holding.

-Shares in both Chinese companies listed in Poland, Peixin International Group NV PEX.WA and JJ Auto JJO.WA, are trading well below their debut levels.
+Shares in both Chinese companies listed in Poland, Peixin International Group NV and JJ Auto, are trading well below their debut levels.

 There are other negative precedents in Frankfurt that European investors will be aware of.

-Previous problem cases included fashion group Kinghero KH6G.DE, which accused its former chief executive of breach of fiduciary trust and later sought to delist, and Youbisheng Green Paper YB1.DE, which initiated insolvency proceedings this year after its CEO went absent without explanation.
+Previous problem cases included fashion group Kinghero , which accused its former chief executive of breach of fiduciary trust and later sought to delist, and Youbisheng Green Paper, which initiated insolvency proceedings this year after its CEO went absent without explanation.

 FIRST CHOICE